samtron1412/docs/nation/usa/us-hist.md

     lucrative (fruitful) trade with Asia.
 The question was: who will control the desired West?
 The American colonists?
 Or the British?

+## "It is Their Right, it is Their Duty, to Throw off such Government:" Imperial Reform and Colonial Resistance

+### The First Imposition (restraint)

+- England imposed (dictate) direct taxation on the colonists, who will see this imposition as threatening, unconstitutional, and worthy of separation.
+- The Sugar Act and Currency Acts (1764) were the first duties imposed on the colonies.
+    + The Sugar Act regulate trade.
+    + The Currency Act prohibited the printing of paper money in the colonies.

+### That Heinous (horrifying) Tax

+- The Stamp Act (1765) was one of the most reviled (criticized) taxes the British imposed on the colonies, as it was the first attempt to tax the colonies directly.
+    + It levied a "sales tax" on legal documents such as wills, deeds, gambling cards, and newspapers.
+    + The colonists congregated (came together) in the Stamp Act Congress in October 1765 and wrote an edict (public order) against the Stamp Act.
+        * In this edict to Parliament, the colonists affirm their loyalty as subjects of the English Crown, but they also remind Parliament that it is unconstitutional to tax a people who are not represented in Parliament.
+        * They also assert to Parliament that only their local assemblies can domestically tax the colonists because they had elected the representatives and, therefore, had a say in their own taxation.
+        * Lastly, they argued that whatever commodities are sent to Britain are gifts - not an obligation (debt, responsibility).
+          This is an immensely important statement because it shows that the colonists are effectively denying their colonial obligations and, therefore, are negating the purpose of colonies under mercantilism.
+It also shows that the colonists are forming their own distinct identity and they are stepping away from colonialism and toward nationhood.
+- The Stamp Act Congress calls on the colonists to boycott (refrain from using, avoid, refuse) British imports, which eventually forces a repeal of the Stamp Act in Parliament in 1766.

+### Rebellious Children

+- The colonists disagreed with the English government's analogy of the colonists as rebellious children.
+The colonists did not feel obligated (constrained) to Britain because they and their ancestors had fled (past tense of flee) from poverty and intolerance; they had braved the wilderness of the New World; and they had civilized and cultivated the land, built homes, amassed (gathered) their own wealth, and fought in the colonial wars.
+- Both the British and the colonists have legitimate points in the disagreements leading up to the American Revolution.
+    + The British are simply asking the colonists to pay their fair share of taxes in the British Empire and they expect the colonists to uphold their obligations as colonies in the system of mercantilism.
+    + The colonists, however, do not like that the British have changed the procedure from an indirect influence to a direct authority.
+It's not that the colonists mind being taxed by England, as they have been paying externally taxes to England for over a century.
+What they do mind, however, is being taxed internally by Parliament, where they have no representation.
+If Parliament wants to tax the colonies internally or domestically, then they have to let the colonists send representatives to Parliament.
+Because Parliament refuses to permit the colonists to have their own representatives in Parliament, then the only people who can constitutionally tax the colonies internally are the colonial representatives in the local assemblies.
+The colonists only wish to be recognized as Englishmen with equal rights under the English Constitution.

+### The Rule of the Mob (large group of people)

+- Mobs flare (erupt, spread) up in Boston, Massachusetts due to the Stamp Act and the mobs destroy the homes of elite colonists enforcing the Stamp Act such as Andrew Oliver and Governor Thomas Hutchinson.
+- Massachusetts was the most rebellious colony despite its Puritan history, and it had the most social strife (conflict) because it had more poor people than any other colony.
+- We can see that there are social revolutions within the political revolution.
+- The Revolution does not simply involve the British vs. the Americans, but rather Americans vs. Americans as well.

+### Lessons Learned

+- Once the Stamp Act was repealed due to colonial opposition, the colonists learned that they could protest future impositions and be successful.
+- Parliament was asserting its full authority over the colonies and affirming that it would take any measures necessary to subdue (keep under control) the rebellious colonists by. (the Declaratory Act)

+### Questions of Authority

+- The American Revolution is a period of shifting loyalties and
+authority: who will have authority?
+The colonial legislatures or the British Parliament?
+The colonial elite or the common people?
+Regional differences are highlighted in the colonies as well.
+- The Stamp Act is significant:
+    + It set up the colonies for additional resistance
+    + It helped in the formation of a distinct American identity;
+    +  It created shifting identities of social order;
+    + It prepared the colonists for a growing cohesion between the thirteen colonies.

+### Another Affront (abuse)

+- Parliament enacted the Townshend Duties in 1767, which imposes tariffs (tax or fee) on British imports such as glass, paint leads, paper, and tea.
+- The Townshend Duties angered the colonists because the revenue raised from the duties would be used to defray or pay royal appointees' salaries in the colonies, which circumvented the colonial assemblies' ability to withhold salaries in order to force concessions (compromise).
+- This sparked a non-importation movement across the colonies.
+- It shows us that the thirteen colonies are working together as a unit.
+- Britain responded to the non-importation movement by repealing the Townhend Duties in 1770 except for the duty on tea, which would cause additional problems.

+## "These are the Times that Try Men's Souls:" War and the Secession(separation) from the British Empire

+## "I Bled in Battle, That You Might be Independent:" Did the Revolution Revolutionize the Lives of Women, Indians, and Black Slaves

 # Glossary

 | Term                      | Definition                                                                                                                                                                                              |